Updated: Mar 25

 LOTS of green leafy vegetables like kale, Swiss chard, dandelion, and spinach.

-Turmeric (Curcuma longa): As a ground spice or in capsules; reduces inflammation.
+Turmeric (Curcuma longa): As a ground spice or in capsules, it reduces inflammation.

 Powdered greens: spirulina, chlorella, blue-green algae.
 Noted as the “super” foods.